 - MIPS: Multidirectional Impact Protection System is a layer that sits against your head, and can move separately to the foam layer.
 The MIPS component allows the outer part of the helmet to move during a crash without rotating your head.
 This means that during an angled crash, there is less rotational movement transferred to your brain.

 - SPIN (by POC): Spin pads are placed in specific locations inside the helmet.
 These are strategically placed to prevent injury from rotational impacts by shearing in any direction.
 SPIN stands for Shearing Pads Inside.
 The pads are constructed of highly protective medical-grade silicone, and very comfortable.

 - 360 Turbine (by Leatt): These are disc-shaped pads that harden on impact.
 They act to dissipate rotational direct and deflective impact energy.
 The discs are placed strategically within the helmet to protect temples and vulnerable parts of the head.
 The turbines are non-Newtonian turbines that spin and deform to absorb energy.

-- WaveCel: Wave cell supplements the EPS layer of the helmet.
+- WaveCel: Wave cell supplements the EPS layer of the bike helmet.
 They are effectively a grid of waves that offer protection from angular crashes.
 Supposedly better than MIPS at reducing speed, and hence the severity of the impact.
 However, proving this scientifically is very difficult.

-- Koroyd: In simple terms, Koroyd is made up of many small collapsible thin-walled tubes that are welded together to form a lightweight, breathable core of the helmet.
+- Koroyd: In simple terms, Koroyd is made up of many small collapsible thin-walled tubes that are welded together to form a lightweight, breathable core of the mountain bike helmet.
 It effectively looks like thousands of small straws put together.
 This makes a large crumple zone and reduces the rotational movement of the head.